microsoft/WhatTheHack/012-InfraAsCode-Terraform/Student/Challenge-03.md

 Hint:
 - Create a variable called `containersuffixlist` of type _list_ and have it contain the values `a`, `b`, and `c`
-- Use the [for_each](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each) operator in conjunction with a second blob container resource definition to create three more containers with the names _prefix_-a, _prefix_-b, and _prefix_-c.
+- Use the [for_each](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each) meta-argument in conjunction with a second blob container resource definition to create three more containers with the names _prefix_-a, _prefix_-b, and _prefix_-c.

 ## Success Criteria